Mystery

 overhead as protective cover gave us the assurance we needed.
 Then I could make

-more and we would know what to expect in the way of a "reception."
+and we would know what to expect in the way of a "reception."
+As we

-As we flew over the beach, I saw the greatest display of naval strength that
+flew over the beach, I saw the greatest display of naval strength that has ever

-has ever been gathered in the history of the world.
-And ahead of us we could
+been gathered in the history of the world.
+And ahead of us we could see the smoke

-see the smoke and haze, which gave us a good idea of where the battle line was.
+and haze, which gave us a good idea of where the battle line was.
+Then we all

-Then we all were busy trying to pick out our field.
-I never did see it so I
+were busy trying to pick out our field.
+I never did see it so I picked out an

 small arms fire shot out his flaps and brakes.
 The tail section hit some trees